-Area Charge Person:
+Clinical Area Charge Person:

 - a.
-Charge persons are responsible to ensure they inform staff of the role of the service dog, and how to interact with the patient and dog. - Patients, visitors and other staff and volunteers working on the unit should be notified of the service dog's presence and address any concerns (e.g. allergies). - c.
-Instructions as to how the service dog should be fed, cared for and handled should be discussed with the owner and staff members.
+Area Charge Person is responsible to ensure they inform staff of the role of the service animal, and how to interact with the patient and animal in clinical and nonclinical settings; - b.
+Patients, visitors and other staff and volunteers working on the unit should be notified of the service animal's presence and address any concerns (e.g. allergies); - c.
+Instructions as to how the service animal should be fed, cared for and handled should be discussed with the owner and staff members.